Roshith-krishna/useless-LastLook/README.md

 python face.py
 ```

-> Default mode is real shutdown. comment the shutdown line if you don't want chaos.
+> Default mode is DEBUG (no real shutdown).
+Uncomment the shutdown line if you want chaos.

 ---